-Peter then sponsored a design competition at the Pasadena Art Center College of Design.
-As a result, Peter met designers Eric Lindeman and Jason Zasa who have been working pro bono ever since.
-Peter then approached a shopping cart manufacturer to design and fabricate a prototype.
-John Ondrasic, Mike Orozco and their team at Major Cart Services generously donated their work to create nine prototypes and continue to donate their labor for the project.
+Peter sponsored an EDAR design competition at the Pasadena Art Center College of Design.
+As a result, Peter met designers Eric Lindeman and Jason Zasa, who won the prize, and they have been working pro bono ever since.
+Wire design and fabrication have been provided free of charge by John Ondrasic and Mike Orozco of Precision Wire Inc.